Upwork Alternatives

 By Subrupt EditorialPublished Reviewed

 Two distinct readers land on this page.
-Clients tired of Upwork's quality variance who want vetted talent or category specialists.
+Clients tired of Upwork's quality variance who want vetted talent or a category specialist.
 Freelancers fed up with rising Connects costs and bidding friction who want platforms that pay better.
-The picks below address both sides, but the fee math runs differently depending on which side you are on.
+The picks below address both sides, but the fee math runs differently depending on which side of the marketplace you are on.

-Pick by project shape and budget.
-Fixed-scope deliverable under $1,000: Fiverr.
-Senior or specialized engineering willing to pay 2-3x for vetted: Toptal.
-Retainer-style ongoing work with one freelancer: Contra.
+Quick map by what is driving the switch.
+Productized fixed-scope deliverable under $1,000: Fiverr.
+Senior or specialized engineering willing to pay for vetted: Toptal.
+Retainer-style ongoing work at zero freelancer commission: Contra.
 Vetted developers with stack matching at mid-budget: Lemon.io.
-Budget-tight creative or contest-driven work: Freelancer.com.
+Budget-tight creative or contest-driven hiring: Freelancer.com.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.